zmdemon/test_tkst/README.md

 1. In main folder in terminal:

         npm install
-2. Thhen in main folder in terminal:
+2. Then in main folder in terminal:

         run dev